Abortion (Opposing Viewpoints Series)

 2. Dilation and Extraction (also referred to as partial-birth abortion)

 Dilation and Evacuation - D&E Method between 12 and 20 weeks

-The most common type of abortion is Dilation and Evacuation or the D&E method of abortion is by vacuum aspiration, usually in the first trimester.
-The Dilation and Evacuation D&E abortion is similar to vacuum aspiration.
-The fetus is too large to pass through the cannula after the first trimester, and therefore must be "dismembered" first, using instruments.
+The most common type of abortion is Dilation and Evacuation or the D&E method of abortion is by a combination of vacuum aspiration, dilation and curettage (D&C), as well as involving the use of surgical instruments.
+The fetus is too large to pass through the cannula after the first trimester, and therefore must be "dismembered" first using instruments.

 Performing a D & E can be stressful to professionals who perform such abortions, while some physicians, despite supporting a woman's choice to have an abortion, will not perform this procedure (Terkel).
 Dilation and Evacuation can be performed on an outpatient basis, and takes approximately a half-hour to perform.
 It is usually performed in the second trimester.

 (also referred to as "partial-birth" abortion) - After 21 weeks

-The dilation and extraction method of late-term abortion is a focal point of legislation efforts by anti-abortion advocates.
+The dilation and extraction method of late-term abortion is a focal point in legislation efforts by anti-abortion advocates.

 Sometimes, an abortion that begins as a Dilation and Evacuation (D&E) runs into complications and a Dilation and Extraction (D&X) is then performed.

 Medical Induction or Instillation – Induced Labor

-With medical induction, a chemical solution such as saline solution (salt water), urea, potassium choloride is injected into the amniotic sac in the womb; prostaglandins are inserted through the vagina; pitocin is injected intravenously.
+With medical induction, a chemical solution—such as saline solution (salt water), urea, and potassium chloride—is injected into the amniotic sac in the womb.
+Prostaglandins are then inserted through the vagina, while pitocin is injected intravenously.
 This causes the woman to go into premature labor.
 She then expels the fetus and placenta.
 With the medical induction or instillation method, labor can be prolonged, lasting hours or even days.
 It can be painful and also emotionally draining.

 Dr. Katharine O'Connell from New York's Columbia-Presbyterian Hospital is a member of the pro-choice group of Physicians for Reproductive Choice and Health.
-She explains that this method of later-term abortion "puts the woman under particular stress" and that labor can take as much as two to three days.
+She explains that this method of later-term abortion "puts the woman under particular stress", and that labor can take as many as two to three days.

 Possible Physical and Psychological Effects of Late-Term Abortion